w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/speakers-identity.md

 :::

 :::example
-Initially using ‘The President’ within the context of a story regarding politics within a country and then using “Mr. Misawa”.
+Initially using ‘The President’ within the context of a story regarding politics within a country and then using “Mr. Somebody”.
 :::

 :::tests